Subscribe

 Best for: shadcn-inspired RN components you own — zero dependencies, zero lock-in

-Why we like it: Production-ready React Native components inspired by the shadcn/ui copy-paste philosophy.
+Check the commit history before adopting: the repository has had no commits since September 2024, so treat it as a source to copy components from rather than a project to depend on.
+What it offers is React Native components inspired by the shadcn/ui copy-paste philosophy.
 Zero dependencies, zero lock-in — the components land in your repo as code you fully own and can edit freely.
 40+ components covering Avatar, Badge, Button, Card, Checkbox, Dialog, Input, Progress, Radio Group, Skeleton, Switch, Tabs, Toast, Dropdown, Select, and more.

 Pick NativeCN when you want the shadcn philosophy applied independently for mobile rather than the direct port.
 The zero-dependencies guarantee means upgrades won’t break because there’s nothing to upgrade — the components live in your codebase like any other file.